Calcium Print Page

 - Taking calcium within the recommended daily dose is generally well tolerated.
-Some common side-effects may include: constipation, belching and flatulence.
+Some common side-effects may include: constipation, belching, nausea, flatulence, and stomach discomfort.

 - Some research suggests that taking high doses of calcium supplements (in the upper range of 1200 – 1500 mg daily) may increase the risk of heart attacks.
 More studies are needed to fully assess this risk.
 We recommend getting as much of your daily required intake of calcium from your diet as possible.
-Sources of calcium from food/dairy products do not appear to have this same risk of heart attack.
+Sources of calcium from food/dairy products do not appear to have this same risk.

 - The absorption of calcium carbonate will be lowered by taking medications that increase the acidity of the stomach.
 If you are on these medications, use calcium citrate as a supplement instead of calcium carbonate.

 - Common medications that lower stomach acid may include: ranitidine (Zantac), famotidine (Pepcid), omeprazole (Losec), rabeprazole (Pariet), pantoprazole (Pantoloc), lansoprazole (Prevacid), esomeprazole (Nexium) and others.

 - For some patients with a certain type of kidney stones, calcium can make them worse.

 For more information about calcium, consult your physician and pharmacist.